AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Piggy bank icon

 As an at-fault state, Ohio requires that the responsible driver pay for damages and injuries in an accident.
 Good news for drivers: Ohio car insurance is much more affordable compared to other states.
-As the state that ranks fourth for cheapest premiums, Ohio’s rates are 42 percent lower than the national average.
+As the state that has some of the cheapest premiums, Ohio’s rates are 25 percent lower than the national average.
 When it comes to determining your auto insurance premium, Ohio providers consider your age, gender, driving history, location, and credit score.
 Keep reading to find out about the cost of car insurance in Ohio and ways to make premiums even more affordable.

 How much is car insurance in Ohio?